saami0120/Primitive_Ecommerce_site/README.md

 I also showed the items added to the cart, and allowed users to remove items from the cart.
 With Redux Toolkit, all this information is globally available throughout the application.

+*Node modules not included that are necessary for running the Redux toolkits and the hooks, you'll need to install @reduxjs/toolkit and react-redux as a third-party module.

 Currently, two official plugins are available:

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh